HZooly/HZooly/README.md

 📊 I work with Angular, Vue and CSS libraries like Tailwind.

-💼 I'm available for freelance missions so don't hesitate to contact me!
+💼 I'm available for freelance missions.